 Use durable containers when possible.

 On Bainbridge and throughout Kitsap County, curbside service and transfer stations accept only the following types of plastic.

-- bottles – plastic top on*
+- bottles – plastic top in trash*

-jugs – plastic top on
+- jugs – plastic top in trash*

-Clamshells are not recyclable.
+Clamshells are not recyclable except through Ridwell.